Explanation of jargon and technical terms

 Wikidata: Q35120

-Mentioned in: Mapping a database table to a class Why using mappings for building a Knowledge Graph
+Mentioned in: Mapping a database table to a class Why using mappings for building a knowledge graph

 Foreign Key

 A column (or collection of columns) that refers to the primary key (non-nullable uniquely identified values) in another table.
 It acts as a cross-reference between tables.
-A foreign key always must refer to a primary key somewhere.
+A foreign key must always refer to a primary key somewhere.

 Wikidata: Q1056760